GameServerManagers/LinuxGSM-Docs/game-servers/xonotic.md

 | Race | rc | Free for all Gamemode where players try to run over a track as fast as possible |
 | Complete the Stage | cts | Like Race Gamemode with additional Checkpoints to pass |
 | Nextball | nb | Team- and Roundbased Mode where teams try to shoot a ball the enemys goal |

+## Custom Maps

+### Server side
+Xonotic has Custom Maps support in fileformat `pk3`.
+Maps should be located in the data folder like `server.cfg` on your dedicated Server.

+### Make it useable for Clients
+Xonotic doesn't provide a Filedownloader inside the gameserver, have need to host your custommaps on HTTP Webspace and set the correct values in `server.cfg`.

+#### Example
+- Userdir: `-userdir /home/xonotic/server1`: add `foo.pk3`in  `/home/xonotic/server1/data/`
+- `server.cfg`: Add `sv_curl_defaulturl="http://xonotic.foo.bar"`
+- Put `foo.pk3` in the HTTP Root Folder to make it accessable via `http://xonotic.foo.bar/foo.pk3`

+Look at [Xonotic Wiki](https://gitlab.com/xonotic/xonotic/-/wikis/Automatic-map-downloads) for more infos about Custom Map Hosting

+## Start parameters

+Every Server cvar can be overwritten in an starting argument, but it's recommended to setup as much as possible in `server.cfg`